 Alert (Club-Alert.com) members-only strict dress code leather/fetish/skins club, 1st Saturdays and special nights.
 Temporary memberships for visitors if accompanied by an existing member.
 Last Alter Ego event November 4th.

-AXM (100 Bloom St), late-night large modern venue, polished decor, pop and commercial music, seven nights of events, game shows, karaoke, cabaret, DJs, dancing, foam parties.
-Poptastic indie to pop nights.
+AXM (100 Bloom St) - CLOSED - large late-night venue, polished decor, pop and commercial music, seven nights of events, game shows, karaoke, cabaret, DJs, dancing, foam parties.

 Bar Pop (10 Canal St), Tuesday and Saturday Poptastic Parties at old Crunch location, comfy leather lounge sofas, gay students' alternative to gay mainstream, an "affordable night out with great entertainment."